innodatalabs/innodatalabs.github.io/_posts/2017-03-29-viterbi-demystified.md

 of fashion as better Machine Learning techniques have been developed.

 ## Definitions
 Bear with me here, please.
-This is the most tedious and boring part - to explain the notations.
+This is the most tedious and boring part - explaining the notations.

 We have a discrete sequence that starts at index $$t=1$$ and ends at index $$t=T$$.
 Here $T$ is the length of the sequence.
 At each index $$t$$ there are $$S$$ possible states.
 The sequence (sometimes called _path_) is when we decide which state at each